RedlineREDLINE

 What it means: The number on the listing is not the number on the bank draft.
 Mandatory monthly fees stack on top, and "from time to time at Landlord's discretion" means they can move.

 Push back: ask for a single all-in monthly number in writing.
 If the landlord refuses, that is the signal.
+The detailed breakdown of which mandatory fees are commonly stacked, with severity tiers, lives in the hidden apartment fees guide.

 3. The clause that asks you to waive your right to sue